A memoir of exile and rebellion—

 That’s when I found hip hop—

-the stories of creating something out of nothing—
+stories of creating something out of nothing—

 the struggle—the triumph—the pulse of America